The Rev'd Carlos de la Torre

 In the name of the Father, and of the Son, and of the Holy Spirit.
 Amen.

 Were animals really present at the Nativity?
 (And does it matter?)

-This is the title of an article I read earlier this month written by Father John Alexander, Rector at Saint Stephen’s, Providence.
+This is the title of an article I read earlier this month written by Father John Alexander, Rector at Saint Stephen’s in Providence.
 Fr Alexander asks this question after surveying depictions of our Lord’s Nativity.
-From crèches to Christmas cards to Christmas carols and classic pieces of art, so many of these include animals as part of their Nativity story.
+From crèches to Christmas cards to Christmas carols and classic pieces of art, so many of these images include animals as part of their Nativity story.
 However, in Luke’s Nativity passage, we don’t hear any mention of animals present at the birth of Jesus.
-No sheep, ox, or donkeys.
-Yes, we’re told that the angels rushed to visit the newborn child but no mention of their animals coming along with them.
+No sheep, ox, donkeys or cute donkeys.
+Yes, we’re told that angels told the shepherds to visit the newborn child but no mention of their animals coming along with them.

 So, where there animals present at the Nativity?

 I don’t know, I wasn’t there... but I hope there were.
 I hope there were sheep, oxen, and donkeys.
 I hope there were camels, birds, and even dogs.
 Why not?

 If you were to visit my parent’s apartment, you would notice that my mother’s Nativity scene includes dogs, llamas, and alpacas.
 What can I say, we’re from the Peru — the original breeding ground for llamas and alpacas.